ctoogood/johndory/src/content/features/butteries/butteries.md

 date: 2019-06-12
 featuredImage: ./images/butteries-001.jpg
 category: feature
+description: Butteries are a kind of bread roll, originating from North-East Scotland, with a flakey texture and salty taste.
 ---

 Butteries are a kind of bread roll, originating from North-East Scotland, with a flakey texture and salty taste.